rpmuller/ePubs/WP1.md

 > One morning he was thinking about something which he could
 > not resolve; he would not give it up, but continued thinking from
 > early dawn until noon there he stood fixed in thought; and at
-> noon attention was drawn to him, and the rumour ran through
+> noon attention was drawn to him, and the rumor ran through
 > the wondering crowd that Socrates had been standing and thinking
 > about something ever since the break of day.
 At last, in the
 > evening after supper, some Ionians out of curiosity (I should